 A leading question suggests an answer to the question.
 The media uses leading questions all the time.
 If Satan would have asked a non-leading question, he would have asked, Is there anything you are not allowed to do in the garden?
 Do you have any prohibitions?
 That question would have been open ended.

-4. He encourages disobedience to what God has clearly said.
+4. Encourage disobedience to what God has said

 “You will be better off if you disobey, than if you obey” or “It is okay to disobey because there are good reasons to do so.”
 If you follow the Bible and live a holy life, you will miss out on some things.
 God clearly says that it is wrong for a believer to marry an unbeliever but Christians do it anyway in disobedience to a clear command of Scripture.